maherb4/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_config_secconfig.md

 ### Content Security Policy

-The Content-Security-Policy (CSP) header sets a policy that instructs the browser to only fetch resources, such as scripts, images, or objects, from the specified locations.
+The Content-Security-Policy [(CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) header sets a policy that instructs the browser to only fetch resources, such as scripts, images, or objects, from the specified locations.
 After CSP is configured, a compliant browser loads resources from locations listed in the policy.
 The CSP header reduces the ability of an attacker to inject malicious content and helps to protect a web page from attacks like Cross-Site Scripting (XSS), dynamic code execution, and clickjacking.

 ```
 Syntax: Content-Security-Policy: <directive> <value>; <directive> <value>;...
 ```

+The CSP header is enabled by default in API Gateway and API Manager.
+To change the configuration of the header, you must update the product's Java properties file, `envSettings.props`, which is available in the following locations:

+* For API Gateway, update the variable `env.MANAGEMENT.CONTENTSECURITYPOLICY` in the `apigateway/conf/envSettings.props` file.
+* For API Manager, update the variable `env.SERVICES.CONTENTSECURITYPOLICY` in the `apigateway/groups/{group-id}/{instance-id}/conf/envSettings.props` file.

-For more information, see [Define a restrictive Content Security Policy](/docs/apim_installation/apiportal_install/secure_harden_portal/#define-a-restrictive-content-security-policy).
+For API Portal settings, see [Define a restrictive Content Security Policy](/docs/apim_installation/apiportal_install/secure_harden_portal/#define-a-restrictive-content-security-policy).

 ### X-XSS-Protection